 - Purchase the equipment on your approved "project"

 A new law beginning on July 1, 2014 allows manufacturers to obtain a partial exemption of sales and use tax on certain manufacturing and research and development equipment purchases.
 To be eligible under this law, you must meet all three of these conditions:

 - Be engaged in certain types of business, also known as a "qualified person."

 - Purchase "qualified property."

 - Use that qualified property for the uses allowed by this law.

 For more information, see our Manufacturing Exemption page.

-The Clean Vehicle Rebate Project (CVRP) establishes rebates available for the purchase or lease of a qualified plug-in electric vehicle as of March 15, 2010.
+The California Vehicle Rebate Project (CVRP) establishes rebates available for the purchase or lease of a new plug-in hybrid electric vehicle, battery electric vehicle, or fuel cell electric vehicle.

 - Publication 9, Construction and Building Contractors